TDCole21/QA-SFIA1/README.md

 ## Testing <a name="testing"></a>
-I used both pytest and a coverage report to test my application
+I used a unit and integration testing method as a measure of my code quality for the application.

-### Pytest <a name="pytest"></a>
+### Unit Testing - Pytest <a name="pytest"></a>
-Both pytest programs passed all the tests, showing that the features in the site were functioning as I expected.
+Unit testing is where individual units/ components of a software are tested.
+The purpose is to validate that each unit of the software performs as designed.
+A unit usually has one or a few inputs and usually a single output.
+It is the smallest testable part of any software, hence why I ran a URL and DB pytest to test each CRUD function and URL link.
 ![URL pytest](https://i.imgur.com/92ec1pg.png)

 ![DB pytest](https://i.imgur.com/d7pgoVT.png)

-### Coverage Report <a name="coverage_report"></a>
+### Integration Testing - Coverage Report <a name="coverage_report"></a>
+Integration testing is where individual units are combined and tested as a group.
+The purpose of this level of testing is to expose faults in the interaction between integrated units.
+Coverage reports is a type of integration testing, and a target of +45% is acceptable and 80+% is desired.
-The URL coverage report showed 43%.
+My URL and DB coverage report showed 43% and 37% respectively.
 ![URL coverage report](https://i.imgur.com/qWGRYVc.png)
-The Database (DB) coverage report showed %37.
-The aim was to have both coverage reports as close to 80% as possible.

 ![DB coverage report](https://i.imgur.com/SxhTjeq.png)

 ## Deployment <a name="deployment"></a>